Virtual Staging Software in Denver: 2026 Guide for Real Estate Agents

 3. Can virtual staging be used for commercial properties?

 Absolutely.
 While most used in residential, commercial agents use virtual staging to showcase office spaces, retail stores, and restaurants.
 The technology is equally effective for creating tenant-ready visuals.
+For more, see our guide to AI property brochures, which covers both residential and commercial applications.

 Yes.
 The Denver MLS allows virtually staged photos as long as they are labeled as "virtually staged."
 This is standard practice across the country.
 Always check local MLS rules, but generally, disclosure is key.
+We recommend adding a small note in the listing remarks or photo captions.

 5. How do I choose the right style for virtual staging?